Tnology/UB-Minecraft-Wiki/Money,-Jobs,-Auction-House,-and-Ranks.md

 Additionally, TnologyMC has ranks Ranks provide in-game benefits to your gameplay experience. **_However, these are NOT and will NEVER BE PURCHASABLE FOR REAL-LIFE MONEY._** Why?
 The reason is simple: At TnologyMC, we strive to provide a non-P2W experience.
 Pay-to-Win (PTW/P2W) means when you can spend real-life money in return for a (usually competitive) advantage in-game.
 We will never be pay-to-win, and if we ever get a store with purchasable ranks, they will be purely cosmetic.
 You can get ranks via the in-game TnologyMC shop, which you can access via `/shop`.
 They are purchased with in-game money.

+# Contributor Rank

+Contributor Rank is a rank that is nearly impossible to get within TnologyMC.
+Even contributing largely isn't likely to get you this rank.
+Instead, you need to contribute so hugely to TnologyMC, that TnologyMC likely wouldn't even have a chance to survive without it, and keeping TnologyMC the way it is because of it.
+Even then, it's still hard to get this rank.

+The benefits of [Contributor] Rank are not publicly listed, as we don't want people to try to get the rank just for the benefits.